deepset-ai/haystack-integrations/integrations/mastodon-fetcher.md

 The MastodonFetcher is a simple custom component that fetcher the `last_k_posts` of a given Mastodon username.

 This component expects `query` to be a complete Mastodon username.
 For example "tuana@sigmoid.social".
-If the provided username is correct and public, `MastodonFetcher` return a list of `Document` objects where the contents are the users latest posts
+If the provided username is correct and public, `MastodonFetcher` will return a list of `Document` objects where the contents are the users latest posts.

 ## Installation